Sainty93/jg-team-profile-generator/README.md

-# jg-team-profile-generator
+<h1 align="center"> Team Profile Generator</h1>

+#### Description
-Displaying teams information to gain access to their email and github
+This project's purpose is to display team information to gain access to their emails and githubs